anira-project/anira/docs/sphinx/usage.rst

 the latter with ``ANIRA_ERROR_INVALID_ARGUMENT`` and the loader ``state_source`` on an output with ``ANIRA_ERROR_JSON``); two halves of unequal dtype or shape; a Time axis, a window, a time ratio or a latency on a State spec; a ring dtype or the anchor naming one.
-``ANIRA_ERROR_NOT_SUPPORTED`` in this pre-release: a State tensor of another dtype than ``float32``, as every model tensor (the value takes the spec's dtype; the role has no rule of its own), and a transposed layout on one (a view layout prepares).
+``ANIRA_ERROR_NOT_SUPPORTED`` in this pre-release: a transposed layout on a State spec (a view layout prepares).
+A State pair of another dtype than ``float32`` is legal on the handler (its buffers never travel through the queue, whose storage is float32 in this pre-release), and whether an engine takes it is decided at prepare: a registered engine binds what its ``prepare`` accepts, a built-in adapter refuses it with ``ANIRA_ERROR_CONFIG``.
 A Channel axis of any extent is legal, as on every non-Streamed spec.

 .. note::
     The accumulator's model file names a row for every engine.
 Its TFLite export orders the